hsuonsivu/hsupublic/README.md

 Calibration tool to measure x,y and z axis.
 Some printers such as my Tronxy need x/y axis movements to be calibrated.
-You can tune Number of cubes and whether filament- and time-saving holes are printed. tunable.
+You can tune Number of cubes and whether filament- and time-saving holes are printed.
 For filaments which tend to deform, this does not work very well.
 Use PLA.

 ### paperiteline.scad